-The Master of Business Administration program was launched in January 1998 and is accredited by the Accreditation Council for Business Schools and Programs.
-Park University's School of Business is one of the largest not-for-profit business schools in the United States.
+The Master of Business Administration (MBA) program was launched in January 1998 and is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Park University's School of Business, which is housed in the School of Business within the College of Management, is one of the largest not-for-profit business schools in the United States.
 Its mission is to provide quality, innovative, application-based learning.
 The MBA is designed to meet the educational needs of a growing and diverse business community.
-Whether advancing through the ranks of an international corporation or re-entering the workplace to join an organization, the business skills and tools one acquires in the MBA program are vital for success in the modern business environment.
+Whether advancing through the ranks of an international corporation or reentering the workplace to join an organization, the business skills and tools one acquires in the MBA program are vital for success in the modern business environment.

 The Master of Arts in Communication and Leadership program, instituted in the fall of 2005, is designed for professionals who wish to build upon their current career skills or seek career advancement, and for students seeking preparation for doctoral work.
 The degree blends the practical and theoretical knowledge needed to serve in corporate settings, the military, the nonprofit sector, government, politics, or to continue in a doctoral program.

-The Master of Healthcare Administration program at Park University is accredited by the Accreditation Council for Business Schools and Programs, and housed within the School of Business, was offered for the first time in the fall of 2006.
-This program is designed to prepare learners for the health challenges of a global society, by teaching them innovative approaches to healthcare leadership.
+The Master of Healthcare Administration (MHA) program at Park University is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+MHA programs were offered for the first time in the fall of 2006.
+This program resides in the School of Business which is housed within the College of Management and is designed to prepare learners for the health challenges of a global society, by teaching them innovative approaches to healthcare leadership.
 Graduates of this program will find themselves prepared to deal with the evolving issues of today's healthcare environment in a wide variety of public, private and nonprofit organizations.